 Over the years, we've gotten this question many times.
 Across multiple articles.
-Of the thousands of queries posted throughout this blog, "do I have to change my name" (or a close variation) remains in the top five.
+Of the thousands of queries posted throughout this site, "do I have to change my name" (or a close variation) remains in the top five.

 This is a genuine point of anxiety, doubt, and stress.
 Dread of penalties, fines, being reported, and worry that they (whoever "they" are) will invalidate your marriage for failing to change your name.
-The stuff of post-marriage nightmares.
+The stuff of post-marriage confusion.

 These worries are much ado about nothing.
 Next, you'll see why when we dispel these myths.